mkmat/ETH-Computational-Thinking-Labs/README.md

 Miniconda is a free minimal installer for conda.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a  small number of other useful packages, including pip, zlib and a few others.
 Use the conda install command to install additional packages like numpy or matplotlib.

+### Create environment with a specific version of python (or other modules) in vscode<a name=conda></a>

+In some cases the library you want to use does not run under the python version you installed.
+You can use older python version or older packages quite easily in vscode with the help of a single conda command as shown below.
+By default, environments are installed into the envs directory in your conda directory.
+Run conda create --help for information on specifying a different path.
+Below, replace myenv by with a unique name of your new (optional) environment.
+Open a command prompt and execute

+    conda create -n myenv python=3.7
+    or
+    conda create -n myenv python=3.7 scipy=0.17.3 astroid babel

+This will create a new directory myenv in your conda/envs directory.
+Start vscpde.
+Press ctrl-alt-p and search for: python: select interpreter.
+Choose myenv from the list, if you prefer to use myenv in your current project.

 ## 4. Run python3 from the command line<a name="commandline"></a>

 ### Execute a python3 script from the command line